Skip to Main Content

 Find information to fill in the blanks

-You will need background information to help you learn more about your broad topic and focus on ideas that you can explore in a research project.
+You’ll need some background information to learn more about your general topic and narrow it down to specific ideas you can explore in your research project.

 We recommend the following library resources:

-Try to write down as many ideas as you can--these are your rough drafts for your research question.
+Write down as many ideas as possible—these are the first drafts of your research question.
+For example:

-Underline or circle the key terms in your sentence or question
+Next, underline or circle the key terms in your questions.

 Ask A Librarian